-Please be aware that this authorization cannot be revoked.
-The authorization will, however, automatically end no later than the due date, without regard to extensions, for filing next year's (2015) tax return.
-This is April 15, 2016, for most partnerships.
+Be aware that this authorization cannot be revoked.
+The authorization will, however, automatically end no later than the due date, without regard to extensions, for filing next year's (2016) tax return.
+This is April 17, 2017, for most partnerships.